-In September, 1832, free black domestic Maria W. Stewart (1803–1879) became the first American women to address a public audience of women and men.
+In September, 1832, free black domestic Maria W. Stewart (1803–1879) became the first American woman to address a public audience of women and men.
 She spoke out against slavery, criticizing black men for not standing up and being heard on the subject of rights.
-Maria wrote both pamphlets and speeches for William Lloyd Garrison’s The Liberator till she retired in 1833.
+Maria wrote both pamphlets and speeches for William Lloyd Garrison’s The Liberator until she retired in 1833.
 Another black woman, Mary Prince (1788‐c.
 1833) wrote a book, The History of Mary Prince: A West IndianSlave, which exposed the horrors of the Caribbean slave trade.
 She was the first woman to present an anti‐slavery petition to Parliament.

 Sarah Mapp Douglass (1806–1882) was an abolitionist, writer and educator.
 The freeborn daughter of Robert and Grace Douglass, a distinguished black abolitionist family in Philadelphia, she joined her mother Grace as a founding member of the bi‐racial Philadelphia Female Anti‐Slavery Society (PFAS) in 1833.
 Throughout her abolitionist career, Douglass also served as recording secretary, librarian, and manager for the Philadelphia Female Anti‐Slavery Society, contributed to both the Liberator and the Anglo‐African Magazine, became a fundraiser for the black press, and gave numerous public lectures.
 She ran a school for free black children in Philadelphia.
 “A passionate educator,” she also taught black children and adults in New York.
 In 1853, she took over the girls’ preparatory department at the Philadelphia Institute for Colored Youth, offering courses in literature, science, and anatomy.
 Douglass maintained a long and close friendship with prominent white abolitionists Sarah and Angelina Grimké, daughters of South Carolina slaveholders.
 In her letters to Sarah Grimké, Douglass revealed the pain of encountering race prejudice among fellow Quakers.